The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 Note that this Practice Note does not provide a detailed explanation of financial covenants on specialist transactions.
 However, the last section links out to further information on using financial covenants in various specialist transactions.

 Where appropriate, this Practice Note highlights relevant provisions in the Loan Market Association (LMA) senior multicurrency term and revolving facilities agreement for leveraged acquisition finance transactions (the LMA leveraged facilities agreement) (available to LMA members on the LMA website).

 The Association of Corporate Treasurers (ACT) Borrower’s Guide to the LMA’s Investment Grade Agreements (2017) and the Borrower’s Guide to the LMA Facilities Agreement for Leveraged Transactions (2008) (ACT Guides) both contain useful guidance on financial covenants in LMA documentation.
 Registration on the ACT website is necessary to access the ACT Guides.
-The LMA also has a guide to its financial
+The LMA also has a guide to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial